fraunhofer-izi/Living-Drugs-Wiki/wiki/Home/Pipelines/LivingDrugOmics-Pipeline/Usage/output.md

 # Output

-## Where to find output
+## Where to Find Output
-The directory of the output can be adjusted using the `outdir` parameter.
-If this parameter is not overridden using the [params-file](./params-file.md) or command line arguments, the output will be written to `${projectDir}/output`.
+The output directory can be set using the `outdir` parameter.
+If this parameter is not overridden using the [params-file](./params-file.md) or [command-line arguments](./cli.md), the output is written to `${projectDir}/output`.

-## Structure of output
+## Output Structure
-After successful completion of the pipeline you should see the following directories in the output directory:
+After the pipeline completes successfully, the output directory should contain the following subdirectories:

 - `gene_expression_reference`